Updated 16 October 2020

 Arid western climates are more at risk from warming temperatures.

-It’s a well known fact that evaporation increases with temperature increase, assuming constant humidity.
+Let’s start with the fundamentals.
+It’s a well known fact that evaporation increases as temperatures increase, assuming constant humidity.
 Plants also release more water with higher temperature (transpiration).
 The two together is called “evapotranspiration”.
 A large oak tree can transpire 200 gallons of water a day in hot and dry weather, or 25 gallons in cool and cloudy weather.
 Consider those numbers in the context of millions of trees and multi-day all-time record heat.
 Measured temperature increases in the last 20 years have equated to an additional net deficit of up to 0.75 inches of water each peak summer month across California each year, with some estimates showing a 3 inch annual deficit simply from warming air.
 This isn’t considering actual precipitation, which has also been on a decline.

 The biggest climate change impacts in the west are longer fire seasons, creating a longer risk exposure.
 Washington state’s fire season length has roughly doubled since 1970.
 California regularly sees fire season extending into late October and November – something rarely seen a few decades ago.
 In fact, 2020 may be the third year in a row that the SF Bay area has ZERO rain in October.